stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 A typical set of steps in your application are as follows:

 1. You render your application with a login button
-2. The user clicks the login button which will send a request to you server
+2. The user clicks the login button which will send a request to your server
 3. Your server will use the Stormpath SDK to get the redirection URL for the ID Site
 4. Your server responds with an HTTP 302 which redirects the user to the ID Site URL